-A course reader will be provided at the first course meeting.
+A reader will be provided at the orientation meeting.
+It will include texts from:

 This course is an acting course that introduces the student to the research, writing and performance techniques of cabaret performers.